Shot Down Over the Pacific

 From Leyte Rising and Montgomery were flown to Manus, then on to Hawaii.
 The following day, Lieutenant Rising flew back to the United States.
 His wife, with the couple's young baby, drove from Brooklyn to meet him on the West Coast.
 During their brief reunion, Lieutenant Rising, who would eventually receive the Navy Cross, signed up for another tour.
 He returned to finish the war flying "single-seater" aircraft.

 John Montgomery joined many other returning Americans in Operation Magic Carpet, returning to Alameda, California on an escort carrier.
-In January he arrived, still wearing Marine greens and the oversize army boots that had been issued to him at the beachhead in southern Mindoro.
+In January he arrived, still wearing Marine greens and the oversized army boots that had been issued to him at the beachhead in southern Mindoro.
 After returning home for a 30-day leave, he reported to the Naval Air Training Center in Memphis, then refresher training at gunnery school, and finally on to a PB4Y squadron in Jacksonville, Florida.
 On September 13, 1945, just eleven days after the signing of the surrender documents that ended World War II, John Montgomery finished his military service and was discharged.
 Among his many awards were the Distinguished Flying Cross (for action on October 25, 1944...12 days before he was shot down), Air Medal, Purple Heart, and numerous campaign and service ribbons.

-Returning to his native Shelbyville, Kentucky home, John Montgomery went to work the for US Postal Service, from which he later retired.
+Returning to his native Shelbyville, Kentucky home, John Montgomery went to work for the US Postal Service, from which he later retired.
 On Veterans Day, 1997, John Montgomery was selected among 50 former members of the Navy, Marine Corps, and Coast Guard, for induction into the Enlisted Combat Aircrew Roll of Honor aboard the USS Yorktown in Patriots Point, South Carolina.
 Unable to personally attend, John told a local newspaper, "My legs don't work like they did.
 I haven't even been able to put my flag out."
 In his place, his son attended the impressive ceremony.
 He is also a member of the U.S. Navy Memorial on Pennsylvania Avenue in our Nation's Capitol where a plaque and his photo hang in honor of his service.

 John maintained contact with his former comrades of AG-15 and the USS Essex.
 He has never forgotten the brave Filipino civilians or the courageous Fil-American Guerrillas to whom he owes his freedom, if not his life.
 Years later he says: